DaniLebredo/MDR_LEAUDIO/README.md

 ## Technical Detail

 Sony checks if an Android device supports LE Audio by looking at Qualcomm's proprietary `vendor.somc.qti_lea.support` attribute in system properties.
 This makes it impossible for non-Qualcomm devices users (e.g. Pixel) to enable LE Audio for their Sony earbuds.
-This modified version bypass Sony's detection so that any Android device that suppoorts LE Audio is able to change LE Audio priority setting.
+This modified version bypass Sony's detection so that any Android device that supports LE Audio is able to change LE Audio priority setting.

 ## Acknowledgements